kdahltx/Dahl.Data/README.md

 --------
 Dahl.Data is a [NuGet library](https://www.nuget.org/packages/Dahl.Data) that you can add in to your project to create a consistent framework for data access.

 This facade provides an interface/mechanism to implement customized mapping classes that can be used to optimize performance for an object used a significant number of times.
-For large result sets it does provide for better performance than Dapper.
+For large result sets it can provide better performance than Dapper because the mapping class does a direct assignment between the data row column and object property.

+Of course on needs to remember that creating a direct mapping class requires more work than using an alternative approach.